 - Level 5 – Assess how the technology-related activities affect the sustainability balance at the scale of society, region, or planet (if the technology is scaled-up) (e.g., % renewable materials or energy used at different stages of operation, community quality-of-life indicators).

 In the above hierarchy, Levels 1 and 2 may be sufficient for understanding the promise of technical performance.
 These levels would be primary guides in relationships between research and development sector and industry, which look for reliable and efficient systems.
 Ecological perspective would involve Level 3 in order to understand and track environmental impacts.
-Furthermore sustainability analysis would have to involve Level 4 at the community scale and Level 5 at the economy scale, since only via thorough lifecycle assessment and system analysis it is possible to identify the correct targets for metric design.
+Furthermore, sustainability analysis would have to involve Level 4 at the community scale and Level 5 at the economy scale, since only via thorough lifecycle assessment and system analysis is it possible to identify the correct targets for metric design.

 One of the ways to understand if the choice of metric that is adequate to the purpose is sensitivity analysis.
 By varying impact factors, see how metrics respond.
 Simulating a series of "what-if" and "what-if-not" scenarios will lead you to designing a proper metric model and defining the boundaries.